Risk and assessment scoring configuration in Risk Manager

 Note

-In simple terms, weight is the importance of a risk factor when calculating the risk score.
+Weight is the importance of a risk factor when calculating the risk score.
 This can range from 0 to whatever number you find suitable.
-For example: If you want to give double the importance for a risk factor, you can enter the weight as 200.
-Likewise, it can be 50 if you want to give half the importance for a risk factor.
+For example, double the importance for a risk factor can have a weight of 200, and half the importance can have a weight of 50.

 Note

-5. Click Add Field and repeat the same steps to add another field: Impact.
+5. Select Add Field to add Impact.
 You need a minimum of two fields (risk factors) to perform the calculation.

 Result